Jeffrey-Jia/csci-5611--Project-3/README.md

      - The rocket ships are able to detect when other rocket ships are nearby and if it detects any other rocket ship are nearby it will stop its motion temporary until the other rocket ships pass.
           - When all the rocket ships start at the same location and need to move to the new goal location, they will line up and travel there in a single file line.

+  **A quick note: Small bug where sometimes a rocket ship will spin a lot introduced by an issue with Orientation Smoothing, better than having the rocket only snap into orientation**

   ## Tools Used

   - Processing